nEXam-App/nEXam-doc/test_plan_template.md

 ### 1.2 Scope

-This test plan will cover tests assuring the functionality of the application's front end, back end and the communication between the two.
+This test plan will cover tests assuring the functionality of the application's frontend, backend and the communication between the two.
 This document shows the following types of testing:

 - Unit Testing
 - Integration Testing